 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?

-The fund does not have a sustainable investment objective within the meaning of the EU Taxonomy.
-Accordingly, there is no verification of this by the auditor or other third parties.
+The fund does not pursue sustainable investment within the meaning of EU Taxonomy.
+Accordingly, the fund is not evaluated in that sense by the auditor or another third party.